burningmonk/mod_redalert/README.md

 ### Shared Memory

-redalert uses shared memory, you can list or delete the memory if any trouble happens
+RedAlert uses shared memory, you can list or delete the memory if any trouble happens

 list shared memories

 ipcs -m

-delete shared memory created by redalert module
+delete shared memory created by RedAlert module

 ipcrm -M 0x0006c88b